 Fallen Leaf Lake Hiking and Other Nearby Trails

-Before your visit you can download and read the Nature Guide to the Southwest Tahoe Basin for only $3.14.
-Learn more about the natural history, plants, and animals of the region.
-The guide includes more than 350 photos and drawings.
+Before your visit you can download and read the e-book version of The Nature Guide to the Southwest Tahoe Basin, which provides information on Tahoe’s natural history, plants, and animals of the region.